Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

 as can be computed using the definition \eqref{eq:2mix}.

-But its robustness and it fixing the phase issue are only qualitative reasons why $\rwedgetensor$ is a better combination rule than $\otimes$.
+But its robustness and fixing the phase issue are only qualitative reasons why $\rwedgetensor$ is a better combination rule than $\rktensor$.
 These are model-dependent arguments and do not tell us much about the achievable distributions.
 There is nonetheless a `better' choice of combination rule.

 As we mentioned in the previous section, on single-partite systems, the $\Gs$ map is a sensible choice of mapping between complex and real theories as it injectively maps the complex states and effects spaces into their real counterparts.
-Only with respect to that, the switch from postulates (1) and (2) to (1') to (2') makes sense.
-Now we may wonder if it is still the case in light of postulate (4): are composite state spaces of complex quantum theory embedded in those of the real theory through \textit{local application} of the map $\Gs$?
+In the following, we show that it is still reasonable in light of postulate (iv).
+That is, we show that the composite state spaces of complex quantum theory is embedded in those of the real theory through \textit{local application} of the map $\Gs$.